MicrosoftDocs/fabric-docs/docs/workload-development-kit/environment-setup.md

 --- | --- | --- | ---
 AdditionalScopesToConsent | null | ['.default'] | ['https://analysis.windows.net/powerbi/api/Workspace.Read.All']

-1. Acquiring a token to call the BE Workload: when you want to acquire a token to call your BE workload, simply call acquireAccessToken without providing any additionalScopesToConsent.
+1. Acquiring a token to call the BE Workload: when you want to acquire a token to call your BE workload, call acquireAccessToken without providing any additionalScopesToConsent.
     * If the user is in the home tenant of the application, the workload will be able to acquire a token without granting any consent.
-    * If the user is in another tenant, he will need to grant consent (or have the admin of the tenant grant consent to the app) before the workload can recieve a token.
+    * If the user is in another tenant, he'll need to grant consent (or have the admin of the tenant grant consent to the app) before the workload can receive a token.

-2. Crud/Jobs JS API fail: if these operations fail, the workload must ask for a token with ['.default'] as additionalScopesToConsent, this will trigger a consent for the dependencies of the application (the configured API Permissions in our APP (see [Setup](./Setup.md) for more info).
+2. Crud/Jobs JS API fail: if these operations fail, the workload must ask for a token with ['.default'] as additionalScopesToConsent, this triggers a consent for the dependencies of the application (the configured API Permissions in our APP (see [Setup](./Setup.md) for more info).

 3. OBO flow for a specific scope fails with consent required error:
    ![image](https://github.com/microsoft/Microsoft-Fabric-developer-sample/assets/97835845/b96ebb8c-0457-456d-9d07-b7a69dd56673)